zognin/tp/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `ay2122s1_cs2103t_w16_2.btbb.commons` package.

 --------------------------------------------------------------------------------------------------------------------